ioccc-src/winner/faq.md

 <div id="SDL">
-### FAQ 3.8: How do I compile an IOCCC entry that requires SDL1 or SDL2?
+### How do I compile and install SDL1 or SDL2 for entries that require it?
 </div>

 This depends on your operating system but below are instructions for Linux and